usnistgov/BF/content/en/Info/Approach/BF Approach.md

 Each BF class is a taxonomic category of a weakness type.
 It relates to a distinct phase of software execution, the operations specific for that phase and the operands required as input to those operations.

 BF describes a _bug_ or a _weakness_ as an improper state and its transition.
-The transition is to another weakness or to a failure.
+The transitions is to another weakness or to a failure.

 An improper state is defined by the tuple (`operation`, `operand{{< sub "1" >}}`, `···`, `operand{{< sub "n" >}}`), where at least one element is improper.

 The initial state is always caused by a bug; a code or specification defect within the operation, which if fixed will resolve the vulnerability.

-An intermediate state is caused by a fault; at least one ill-formed operand.
+An transition state is caused by a fault; at least one faulty (ill-formed) operand.

 The final state, the failure, is caused by a final error (undefined or exploitable system behavior), which usually directly relates to a CWE.

-A transition is the result of the operation over the operands.
+An error is the result of an improper state from the operation over the operands.
+It propagates to an improper operand for a next improper state.

 BF describes a _vulnerability_ as a chain of improper states and their transitions (see Figure 1).

 Each improper state is an instance of a BF class.
-The transition from the initial state is by improper operation over proper operands.
-The transitions from intermediate states are by proper operations with at least one improper operand.
+The initial state has an improper operation over proper operands.
+The transition states have proper operations with at least one improper operand.
+All improper states propagate by the error from one state becoming the fault for the next state.
 <br/><br/>
-{{< img src="images/BF Models/BF Chain.svg" height="350" caption="Figure 1.
-A vulnerability as a chain of weaknesses" >}}
+{{< img src="images/BF Models/BF Vulnerability Model.svg" height="350" caption="Figure 1.
+A vulnerability as a chain of improper states and their transitions" >}}
 <br/>
 Operations or operands improperness define the causes.